ZacBlanco/zacblanco.github.io/education/principles-of-ee-2/how-to-bode-plot.md

 From here we simply add the functions to find the phase plot

-So now let's take a look at what the approximate graph will look like (**note this is not on a semi-log scale!**)
+So now let's take a look at what the  graph will look like (**note this is not on a semi-log scale!**)

 ![](/assets/images/pee2/bode-arctan-full.png)